denysdenysenko/ukad-ef-workshop/README.md

 ## Before you get started
 - It's recommended to watch [udemy course](https://www.udemy.com/course/entity-framework-core-tutorial) to grasp basic concepts.
-- Make sure you have SQL Server Profiler installed.
-Re-run SQL Server installer package otherwise and make sure you have `Management Tools - Complete` option selected.
+- Make sure you have Azure Data Studio witn SQL Server Profiler extension installed.
+Alternatively you can use SQL Server Profiler that comes with on premise SQL Server installation, to install it you can re-run SQL Server installer package and make sure you have `Management Tools - Complete` option selected.
 - **Adventure.Web** project is created using ASP.NET Core Web APP (MVC) project template.
 - **Adventure.Model** project is a .NET Class library.
 DB context is generated using `Scaffold-DbContext` comand out of a sample AdventureWorks Azure DB.
 For more information check [scaffolding tutorial](https://www.entityframeworktutorial.net/efcore/create-model-for-existing-database-in-ef-core.aspx).
 - **Adventure.Logicc** project is a project representing aggregation summaries logic.